Enquire now and get a FREE assessment of your documents and available options

 European nursing degrees are accredited by national authorities and are structured to comply with European higher-education standards.
 They also follow European professional and regulatory requirements for nursing practice by including extensive clinical training alongside theory.

 Once you graduate, you will receive an internationally recognised degree that will let you work throughout the EU and in many countries worldwide.
 You only need to fulfil the local regulatory requirements to get your licensure.
+If your long-term goal changes, you can even use your qualification to study medicine after nursing via graduate entry.

 EU nursing degrees are legally recognised across EU Member States with mutual recognition of nursing qualifications under Directive 2005/36/EC.